 **Employment Rate based on 2019 contactable triOS graduates employed in a related field.

 NOC Code: 1431 - **Wage data rounded down to the nearest dollar.
+Average wage doesn't reflect the starting salary but represents the middle value between lowest to highest wages.
 Local (or regional) income may vary.
-Last updated in May.
-2021.
+Last updated in May 2021.

 Are you looking to broaden your understanding of the business world?
 Do you want to navigate the various sectors of business through the training and skills provided by a single program?
 If so, then the Honours Business Administration program is the right fit for you.